 The BOLD Festival draws on the legacies of our cultural elders, celebrates the changes that come with age.
 The Festival is unique in Australia and provides a platform for the work of older and still practicing artists to celebrate their longevity and the health impacts of dance and creativity.
 BOLD also celebrates the cross-generational exchange of ideas and experiences and the ways in which cultural legacies inspire emerging artists.

-The inaugural BOLD festival occurred in March 2017.
-Over 130 participants, 90 delegates, 55 talks, 9 workshops, 7 films and 5 performances in 5 venues took place over 5 days.
+The inaugural BOLD has occurred in March 2017 and 2019.
+Each time we have had over 140 participants, 90 delegates, 55 talks, 9 workshops, 7 films and 5 performances in 5 venues took place over 5 days.
 Talks, workshops, films and performances were hosted by four national institutions and one dance organisation: the National Film and Sound Archive (NFSA), National Library of Australia (NLA), National Portrait Gallery (NPG) National Gallery of Australia (NGA) and Ainslie and QL2 Dance.